 - Smoke detectors

-Look for odd pieces of furniture or appliances.
-A mounted light that is in a strange position and seems to be towards the bed.
+Look for odd pieces of furniture or appliances like a mounted light that’s in a strange position and seems to be towards the bed.
 If you have any concerns, communicate them to the management of the hotel.